mdolab/pyspline/doc/install.rst

 Verification
 ------------
 To verify the library, pySpline contains a set of tests that can be run automatically to ensure it reproduces the expected reference results.
-To do so, testing dependencies need to installed first, by typing:
+To do so, testing dependencies need to be installed first, by typing:

 .. prompt:: bash